Matrimer/blue-hyprland/README.md

 # blue-hyprland &nbsp; [![bluebuild build badge](https://github.com/matrimer/blue-hyprland/actions/workflows/build.yml/badge.svg)](https://github.com/matrimer/blue-hyprland/actions/workflows/build.yml)

     See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+This aims to become a discoverable and easy to use, yet efficient keyboard oriented desktop.
+It should have sane defaults, and be ready to use without any setup.
+Graphics drivers should work out of the box, should be gaming ready.

+## UX
+Keyboard-oriented with mouse support.
+For many common tasks, traditional mouse-oriented GUI will be used.
+One such example is GParted.

+## Aesthetics
+It should look appealing.
+That's one of the reasons hyprland was chosen.

+### TODO:
+- Theme SDDM

+## Included software
+- Terminal emulator
+- Firefox
+- Gnome Software
+- Bluetooth Manager
+- Disk utility (GParted)
+- Proprietary NVIDIA-drivers
+- TLP (possibly with TLP-UI)
+- Pavucontrol
+- nm-applet
+- gamescope
+- brightnessctl

+### TO-DO
+- word processor
+- video player
+- music player
+- image viewer
+- keyboard oriented web-browser
+- spreadsheets
+- System settings
+- Efficient keyboard controlled pointing device
+- keyboard controlled file manager

+### What it's built on
+- Rofi-wayland
+- hyprland
+- possibly a lightweight river desktop for laptops
+- waybar
+- Network-Manager
+- Pipewire
+- Wayland
+- SDDM

+#### Wayblue hyprland-nvidia image
+fedora atomic desktop + ublue + bluebuild

 ## Installation